koodikulma-fi/mixin-types/README.md

 ---

-## 6. USING `instanceof` WITH MIXINS
+## 6. LIMITS OF `instanceof` WITH MIXINS
-- The reason why `instanceof` doesn't work the way you might initially expect.
-    * As each mixin sequence produces a unique class, you cannot check mixin base classes using `instanceof`.
-    * In fact, you don't even have a reference to them (unless you have a separate class prepared).
-    * This is a core limitation of mixins when implemented as extensions to native classes.
+- The usage of `instanceof` is very limited with mixins as mixins always produce a new class.
+    * That is, you can't know which mixins a class extends using `instanceof`, since each extended mixin class was dynamically created.
+    * However, the final class itself is compatible with `instanceof` perfectly well - in case you have other classes extending it.
 - Examples of working around.
-    * #1: Use mixins only as building blocks to compose the "main classes" and use `instanceof` for them.
+    * #1: Use mixins only as building blocks to compose the "main classes" (which form a clean tree) and use `instanceof` only for them.
+        - If you want to use mixins on your main class tree, it will necessarily complicate using `instanceof` -> approach #2.
     * #2: Manual implementation.
+For example:
         - Add `static CLASS_NAMES: string[]` member that is required for all mixins (and classes) in your system.
 Let's call it `BaseClassType`.
-        - Each time a mixin extends a class, it should add to its CLASS_NAMES its unique mixin (class) name.
+        - Each time a mixin extends a class, it should add its unique mixin (class) name to its static CLASS_NAMES member.
             * Likewise classes would add them on the static side: `static CLASS_NAMES = [...MyBaseClass.CLASS_NAMES, "MyClass"]`.
         - Finally, you'd have a custom function for checking inheritance:
             * `isInstanceOf(Class: BaseClassType, className: string): boolean { return Class.CLASS_NAMES.includes(className); }`.
 - It's also worth noting that the larger architectural choices at the conceptual level have reverberations all the way down to these details.
-    * For example, questions about using a complex tree of classes with inheritance vs. using a modular structure.
+    * For example, questions about using a complex tree of classes with inheritance vs. using a modular structure (-> and a smaller class tree).
-    * In a tree of classes you might use mixins as base building blocks (nor part of the tree), whereas in a more modular structure you wouldn't really use mixins at all for the modules (or again, as base building blocks for modules).
-This is because, mixins are essentially an alternative (or an implementation) of modularity, although tied to class inheritance: anyway, you just pick your modules, like you pick your mixins.
+    * In a tree of classes you can use mixins as base building blocks (nor part of tree), whereas in a more modular structure you wouldn't really use mixins for the modules (or again, as base building blocks for them).
+This is because, mixins are essentially an alternative to (or an implementation of) modularity, although tied to class inheritance: anyway, you just pick your modules, like you pick your mixins.
     * The point here is that, if you have a complex class tree structure, mixing in mixins is not necessarily going to solve the problems, but merely shift their form.
 That is, you get a new domain of tiny little problems here and there by introducing mixings to a clean class inheritance tree.

 ---